magsenche/hanazono/docs/code/setup.md

     - `pdm info`, `pdm config`
 - do not fill name, version etc in the `pyproject.toml` to avoid editable package issues
 - store environment variable in `.env`; only works if run command with `pdm run mycmd`
+- using the src layout, just make a `pdm add .` to editably install the project

 ```python title="pyproject.toml"
 [tool.pdm]